NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

 them manually.

-If you think you have found a bug in NPB or the archiving process please do as indicated in :ref:`source/10_overview:Reporting Bugs`.
+If you think you have found a bug in NPB or the archiving process please do as indicated in :ref:`source/12_bugs_contact_references:Reporting Bugs`.

-The following sections provide you with some hints to check the archive.
+The following sections provide you some hints to perform checks on the archive.

 Checking PDS artifacts